KarelZe/thesis/references/obsidian/📖chapters/🍕Application study.md

 % TODO: read: Pinder, S. (2003).
 An empirical examination of the impact of market microstructure changes on the determinants of option bid–ask spreads.
 International Review of Financial Analysis, 12(5):563–577.

+“In addition, my results offer little help in answering why option bid-ask spreads are so large.
+This is one of the biggest puzzles in the options literature—existing theories of the option spread fail to explain its magnitude and shape (Muravyev and Pearson (2014)).”
+(Muravyev, 2016, p.
+696)

 - [[@rosenthalModelingTradeDirection2012]] lists fields where trade classification is used and what the impact of wrongly classified trades is.
 - The extent to which inaccurate trade classification biases empirical research depends on whether misclassifications occur randomly or systematically [[@theissenTestAccuracyLee2000]].